serveit-ca/CP11/README.md

 `David#1089`

 ## ✨ Short Bio / Fun Fact
- I like eating
- I like watching soccer game.
+ I like eating.
+I also like watching soccer.

 ## 🎯 Goals for this Course
 - Learn the basics of Markdown and understanding it.